 Once you have spoken with your insurer, it is important that you don’t accept their first offer of settlement, especially if it leaves you short.
 If you are unhappy with your insurer’s response, contact your broker or legal professional for further advice.

 Do NOT sign a release or acknowledge that any work is satisfactorily completed without speaking to an expert.
-These documents can often have hidden clauses which may have a detrimental affect to you in the future.
+These documents can often have hidden clauses that may have a detrimental effect to you in the future.

 How Shine can help

 We have helped hundreds of Australians to access their full insurance entitlements after they have been devastated by flood damage and other disasters.
 Our team of dedicated insurance lawyers fight to deliver the best possible outcome for our clients.
 Contact us today to find out how we can help with your disaster insurance claim.

 We’re here to make the claims process as simple and stress-free as possible.